MWiechmann/nrt_json_builder/README.md

 # The nrt Launcher
 Are you clinically averse to running programs through the command line?
 Fear not: Just start `nrt` with the nrt launcher!
 It takes an ini file with the location of your `nrt` install and the location of you JSON file and then starts up your test batch through `ntr`.

-Okay...I admit must people will not need the functionality nrt Launcher.
+Okay...I admit must people will not need the functionality of the nrt Launcher.
 Right now it is just a stepping stone for some functionality I want to add soon™.